ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 ### Generating kubeconfigs

 As already explained, we need a _kubeconfig_ for every Kubernetes API client certificate.
-We can do that with the `kubectl` command.
-Below is a script fragment to do this.
-You can add this to `genauth.sh`:
+We can make them with the `kubectl` command.
+Below is a script fragment that does this.
+You can add it to `genauth.sh`.

 ```bash
 genkubeconfig() {